mar-mei/guide2go/README.md

 I implemented changes that were missing in the current Guide2Go version.

 **Recent changes:**
 1. Grab images from Schedules Direct in a local folder.
-This script will download show images and save them in a folder.
-Then it will expose those images using Nginx.
-This is useful for players like Emby.
-Emby will use the url to grab the images for the EPG.
+This script will download tvshow/movie images and save them in a local folder.
+Then it will expose the images from a go server.
+This is useful for players like Emby or Plex.
-1. For players like tiviMate I added the "live" and "new" icon in the tittle of the programm.
-This is usually auto added in Emby or other IPTV players, but TiviMate does not do this.
+1. For players like tiviMate I added the "live" and "new" icon in the tittle of the program.
+This is usually auto-added in Emby or other IPTV players, but TiviMate does not do this by reading XML tags.

-Thats basically it for now.
+1. Added the option to proxy the images instead of downloading them locally.
+It will pass the guide2go server IP and the server will act as a reverse-proxy to Schedules Direct to grab the image. (only usefully for small EPG files).

 ## Guide2Go
 Guide2Go is written in Go and creates an XMLTV file from the Schedules Direct JSON API.